 How to determine what financial wellbeing means to you

-Here are some additional aspects of your life to look at to determine what financial wellbeing means to you:
+Determining what it means for you will help you better apply the tips that suit you best!
+Here are some additional aspects of your life to look at to determine what it means to you:

 1. Analyze your current and desired lifestyle

 Take a look at what you spend your money on now.
 Is this the type of life you want to keep up, or do you have another desired lifestyle?

 Either way, by figuring out what kind of life you lead and what you want, you’ll be able to make better financial decisions for yourself.

 For example, if your ideal lifestyle is one where you live in the mountains and ski every day, your day-to-day choices should reflect that desired life.
 Make sure you are setting yourself up to live this life and that you have the finances to support it.

 What are your goals and dreams for the future?
 These will guide you in making financial decisions today.
 One aspect of financial wellbeing is making sure the financial decisions you make today set you up for reaching your goals in the future.